aelzenaar/ncea-notes/unibooks.md

    does cover a lot of random topics that should be of interest both for computer science and mathematics.
 (511.6 B697)
  * Bela Bollobas, _Modern Graph Theory_; Reinhard Diestel, _Graph Theory_.
 First couple of chapters from these are good for the graph theory part of 326.
 Nice exercises, but take care that these books are harder than you need.
 (511.6 B69m and 511.5 D56)
  * W.D.
 Wallis, _Combinatorial Designs_.
-This book is the must-have book for the block designs section of 326, IMHO.
+This book is the must-have book for the block designs section of 326, in my opinion.
 I really like the tone, it goes through a lot    of different examples and explicit constructions, and it has plenty of literature references.
 The book is quite good for proofs, and he presents some of the arguments in a more explicit way than the lecture notes.
 The exercises are fine but nothing special (not very many, often computational).
 The typesetting isn't that great.
 (511.6 W21)
  * Martin Aigner, _Combinatorial Theory_; Jack Graver and Mark Watkins, _Combinatorics with emphasis on the theory of graphs_.
 These books are far too difficult for 326, but I found the more abstract perspectives in the first few chapters rather enlightening; Aigner, for example, develops the theory of counting entirely via counting bijections and surjections and so forth; and G&W develops graph theory in a much more abstract way first.
 (511.6 A28Y) and (511.6 G77)